How to Make Your Own Compost

 B) Pit or Pile composting:

-*dig a hole 2-3 feet deep and unlined.
-Add compost ingredients until the pit is filled.
-Cover the compost with soil and allow it to decompose.
-When ready, unearth the compost and use.
+For a compost pit, dig a hole 2-3 feet deep and unlined.
+Add the compost ingredients until the pit is filled.
+Then, cover the compost with soil and allow it to decompose naturally over time.
+Peek at it occasionally, and, when it is ready, simply start digging and scooping it out and use it in the garden.

 C) Buy a ready-made compost bin from a garden supply shop